Post-Incident Response Activities: Elevated Lead and Chromium Levels in Cinnamon Applesauce Pouches

 Additional Activities

-The FDA is also looking to work with the spice industry to provide awareness about these findings so that the spice industry can make informed decisions that help ensure the safety of their products.
-FDA staff are participating in an international Codex Alimentarius (Codex) Commission meeting in the spring of 2024 to work toward development of a recommended international maximum level for lead in bark spices like cinnamon.
+The FDA is working with the spice industry to provide awareness about these findings so that the spice industry can make informed decisions that help ensure the safety of their products.
+FDA staff participated in an international Codex Alimentarius (Codex) Commission meeting in the spring of 2024 to work toward development of a recommended international maximum level (ML) for lead in bark spices like cinnamon.
+This work will continue in 2025 after more data are gathered.
 The purpose of Codex is to protect the health of consumers and promote fair trade practices by adopting scientifically based standards, guidelines, and codes of practice across all areas of food safety and quality.
 The FDA will follow up on these findings as well as continue our surveillance activities concerning imported spices to prevent unsafe cinnamon from reaching consumers in the U.S., including adding firms and products to import alerts such as Import Alert 99-42 where appropriate.